Newport Camogie 1962

 A tendency by the Newport backs to lift the ball in the square instead of pulling first time nearly cost them vital scores.

 At this stage the losers seemed content to rely on defensive methods rather than strengthen the attack.
 Had they adopted these tactics in the first ten minutes the divisional crown could easily have gone to a different destination.
-But the winners survived the onslaught and were immediately on the offensive.
-For the rest of the period they were mounting dangerous attacks and the losers goal had several narrow shaves.

 Then came the Newport tonic score, a point from far out on the wing by Bridie Kilroy , which had Ring written all over it.